sg-crest A Singapore Government Agency Website

 Highlights of the session included:

-• Presentation by Mr Bala Reddy (a former Principal District Judge) on how to effectively manage, understand, and resolve disputes.
+• Presentation by Mr Bala Reddy (a former principal district judge) on how to effectively manage, understand, and resolve disputes.
 The presentation also covered various types of orders that are available to the courts and how knowledge of these orders can assist the mediator in working with the parties to come to an amicable agreement.

 • A panel discussion was moderated by District Judge (DJ) Koh Juay Kherng and featuring panellists DJ Marvin Bay and DJ Bryan Ong.